freeman-lab/spark-janelia/README.md

 ```
 thunder-janlelia install
 ```
 This will clone a copy of Thunder into your home directory.
-If you want to install to a different location, use
+To install to a different location, use
 ```
 thunder-janelia install -p <path_to_thunder>
 ```